 We often refer to such deterioration as atrophy.
 Atrophy can be defined as a gradual decline in effectiveness or vigor due to underuse or neglect, and it can affect any of our living organs.
 Atrophy affects our physique if we fail to use our muscles.
-For example, over the past few months, I have been exercising regularly by running a few miles three to five times a week since April.
-Running has always been my preferred form of exercise because, when I was in high school, I competed on the cross country team and on the track team.
-But once I exited high school I quit exercising because it was no longer required in order for me to compete on a team.
-As a result, my muscles and joints grew accustomed to not being intensely used, and, for the first few weeks of my newfound effort to exercise, my body hated me.
-Had I continued to exercise post high school, I would never have gotten out of shape and would not have had to endure the growing pains of returning to an exercise routine.
+For example, over the past few months, I have been regularly jogging and/or walking on my treadmill a few miles each day.
+Running has always been my preferred form of exercise because, when I was in high school, I competed on the cross country and track teams.
+But once I exited high school, I quit running because I was no longer engaged in a sport for which it was required.
+As a result, my muscles and joints grew accustomed to not being intensely used.
+So, for the first few days of my newfound effort to exercise, my body hated me.
+Had I continued to exercise after high school, I would not have had to endure the growing pains of returning to an exercise routine.
 The point is that physical exercise is necessary for physical health in part because it prevents the deterioration of our muscles.

-First, Jesus indicated that becoming like Him should be the objective of every disciple.
+First, Jesus said that becoming like Him should be the objective of every disciple.
 In Luke 6:40, He said, “A disciple is not above his teacher, but everyone WHEN HE IS FULLY TRAINED WILL BE LIKE HIS TEACHER” (emphasis added).
 In this passage, Jesus established an expectation that disciples would seek to be “fully trained.”
 Additionally, Jesus indicated that such training leads us to be like Him.
-In other words it should produce Christlikeness, which, according to Paul, is the basis of the mindset (Philippians 2:5-8) and behavior (1 Corinthians 11:1) we are to emulate.
+In other words, our training should produce Christlikeness, which, according to Paul, is the basis of the mindset (Philippians 2:5-8) and behavior (1 Corinthians 11:1) we are to emulate.

 Second, Paul instructed Timothy in 1 Timothy 4:7-8 to “have nothing to do with irreverent, silly myths.
 Rather TRAIN YOURSELF FOR GODLINESS; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come” (emphasis added).
-In this passage, Paul indicated that our spirits need “training” just like our bodies, and such spiritual training is more beneficial because it impacts not just our “present life” but also our eternal life.
+In this passage, Paul indicated that our spirit needs “training” just like our bodies.
+And such spiritual training is more beneficial because it impacts not only our “present life” but also our eternal life.
 Additionally, Paul indicated that our training should produce godliness, which is one of the attributes that Peter says we are to add to our faith (2 Peter 1:5-7) and one of the characteristics that Paul instructed Timothy to pursue (1 Timothy 6:11).

 Finally, Paul, speaking to Timothy again, told him in 2 Timothy 3:16-17 that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for TRAINING IN RIGHTEOUSNESS, that the man of God may be complete, equipped for every good work” (emphasis added).
-In this passage, Paul indicated that Scripture exists in order to provide us with spiritual training so that we may be “complete.”
-Additionally, Paul indicted that our training should produce righteousness, which is an attribute that John indicates we are to practice as evidence of our relationship to God (1 John 3:7-10) and one of the characteristics that Paul instructed Timothy to pursue (1 Timothy 6:11).
+In this passage, Paul indicated that the Bible exists to provide us with spiritual training so that we may be “complete.”
+Additionally, Paul indicated that our training should produce righteousness.
+Righteousness is an attribute that John indicates we are to practice as evidence of our relationship to God (1 John 3:7-10) and one of the characteristics that Paul instructed Timothy to pursue (1 Timothy 6:11).